Skip to main content

 Nebraska Foster Parents are required to take a Human Trafficking Training.
 This training is offered on the Health & Human Services Website at: https://dhhs.ne.gov/Pages/Human-Trafficking-Training.aspx

 You can watch the "Preventing Human Trafficking for Foster Parents" video in English or Spanish and then take the Post Test (also available in English or Spanish) to receive credit.
 Be sure to list your full name (include your spouse's name if you are watching it together!) before you submit.
-Then screen shot that you passed the test and send it to your instructor if you are in pre-service training or your worker.
+No certificate will be given.
+Please screen shot that you passed the test and send it to your pre-service instructor or licensing worker.
+Be sure to include the date you completed the training.

 In the "Preventing Human Trafficking for Foster Parents" it references a video from Withelma "T" Ortiz Walker Pettigrew, a survivor of sex trafficking.
 Please see the segment below.